Overview

 Other Fees

-traded funds.
-These transaction charges are usually small and incidental to the purchase or sale
+exchange- traded funds.
+These transaction charges are usually small and incidental to the

 Agreement Terms

-Either party to the Services agreement may terminate the relationship at any time by notifying
+Either party to the Services Agreement may terminate the relationship at any time by

-the other party in writing.
-Fees paid in advance will be prorated and New Dimensions will refund
+notifying the other party in writing.
+Fees paid in advance will be prorated and New

 Other Compensation

-Neither New Dimensions nor any of its Supervised Persons (Advisors) accept compensation or
+firm.
+Neither New Dimensions nor any of its Supervised Persons (Advisors) accept

 Item 6: Performance-Based Fees and Side-by-Side Management

-conflict of interest.
-Performance-based compensation creates an incentive for the adviser to
+potential conflict of interest.
+Performance-based compensation creates an incentive for

 Item 7: Types of Clients